Capacitor electric vehicle: Future developments

 Sinautec is in discussions with MIT's Schindall about developing ultracapacitors of higher energy density using vertically aligned carbon nanotube structures that give the devices more surface area for holding a charge.
 So far they are able to get twice the energy density of an existing ultracapacitor, but they are trying to get about five times.
 This would create an ultracapacitor with one-quarter of the energy density of a lithium-ion battery.

 Future developments include the use of inductive charging under the street, to avoid overhead wiring.
 A pad under each bus stop and at each stop light along the way would be used.

 Motor racing

 The FIA, the governing body for many motor racing events, proposed in the Power-Train Regulation Framework for Formula 1 version 1.3 of 23 May 2007 that a new set of power train regulations be issued that includes a hybrid drive of up to 200 kW input and output power using "superbatteries" made with both batteries and supercapacitors.

 UltraBatteries

-Ultracapacitors are used in some electric vehicles, such as AFS Trinity's concept prototype, to store rapidly available energy with their high power density, in order to keep batteries within safe resistive heating limits and extend battery life.
+Ultracapacitors are used in some electric vehicles to store rapidly available energy with their high power density, in order to keep batteries within safe resistive heating limits and extend battery life.
 The Ultrabattery combines a supercapacitor and a battery in a single unit, creating an electric vehicle battery that lasts longer, costs less and is more powerful than current technologies used in plug-in hybrid electric vehicles (PHEVs).